deepset-ai/haystack/docs/_src/api/api/ranker.md

 See https://huggingface.co/cross-encoder for full list of available models
 - `model_version`: The version of model to use from the HuggingFace model hub.
 Can be tag name, branch name, or commit hash.
 - `top_k`: The maximum number of documents to return
+- `use_gpu`: Whether to use all available GPUs or the CPU.
+Falls back on CPU if no GPU is available.
+- `devices`: List of GPU devices to limit inference to certain GPUs and not use all available ones (e.g. ["cuda:0"]).

 <a name="sentence_transformers.SentenceTransformersRanker.predict_batch"></a>
 #### predict\_batch